 The language of the first printed book

-German is ranked tenth in the world’s league table of languages.
+German Language is ranked tenth in the world’s league table of languages.
 It’s a West Germanic language spoken by about 121 million native speakers and is an official language in Germany, Austria, Switzerland, Lichtenstein, Belgium and Luxembourg and also by about 80 million non-native speakers.
-Standard German is widely taught in schools, universities and Goethe Institutes worldwide.
+Standard German Language is widely taught in schools, universities and Goethe Institutes worldwide.

 The largest German-speaking communities are found in the United States, Canada, Brazil and Argentina where millions of Germans migrated over the last 200 years.
-German is one of the 23 official languages of the European Union.
+German Language is one of the 23 official languages of the European Union.